LinusCrugnola/Notes/OOP_C++.md

 ```

 ### Private and Public:
 Private: and public: are keywords to define the range of attributes and functions of a class.
-Private elements of a class are only known to other members of the class, public elements are known to everyone.
+Private elements of a class are only known inside the range of a class (-> by its members), meanwhile public elements can be acessed from outside the class.

 ### Interface:
-The Interface of a class (Class definition) with the prototypes of the methods go in the **header file** (.h).\
+The Interface of a class (Class definition) with the prototypes of the methods is defined in the **header file** (.h).\
 Example for a Header file (class definition):
 ```cpp
 class MyClass{